MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 There are three types of **Grouping** element:

-1. **Header Grouping**: A Header Grouping is optional.
+- **Header Grouping**: A Header Grouping is optional.
 There can only be one Header Grouping in a **Panel**.
 A Header Grouping appears on top of a panel as caption.
 Only one UocCaptionControl can be used in this grouping.
 For an example of a Header Grouping, see the Sample section.

-2. **Content Grouping**: At least one Content Grouping is required.
+- **Content Grouping**: At least one Content Grouping is required.
 There can be multiple Content Groupings in a Panel.
 A Content Grouping appears as the main content of an RCDC page.
 Each Content Grouping appears as a tab in the same Panel and can hold from 1 to 256 controls.
 See the Examples section for an example of a **Content Grouping**.

-3. **Summary Grouping**: A Summary Grouping is optional.
+- **Summary Grouping**: A Summary Grouping is optional.
 There can only be one Summary Grouping in a Panel.
 A Summary Grouping appears as the last tab of a Panel.
 Only one **UocHtmlSummary** control can be used in a Summary Grouping to display the changes that the user has made before submitting a request.
 See the Examples section for an example of a Summary Grouping.

 Each Grouping type contains the following elements:

-1. **Help**: This element provides Help text in a tab.
+- **Help**: This element provides Help text in a tab.
 You can also use it to add a link to a Help file for the tab.

-2. **Controls**: For information about this element, see the Control section in this document.
+- **Controls**: For information about this element, see the Control section in this document.
 Each grouping must have 1 to 256 controls inclusively, depending on the type of the grouping.

-3. **Events**: For information about this element, see the Events section in this document.
+- **Events**: For information about this element, see the Events section in this document.
 Each grouping can, as an option, have one Event.
 The Events that are supported in a Grouping element are as follows:

     - **BeforeLeave**: This Event is triggered when the user is ready to leave a tab in a content grouping.
     - **AfterEnter**: This Event is triggered when the user is ready to enter a tab in a content grouping.

-A Grouping can contain seven attributes:
+A Grouping can contain the following seven attributes:

-1. **Name**: This is the required name of the Grouping.
+- **Name**: This is the required name of the Grouping.
 The **Name** must be unique within the **Panel**.

-2. **Caption**: The **Caption** appears as the header caption in a Header Grouping.
+- **Caption**: The **Caption** appears as the header caption in a Header Grouping.
 It appears as the tab caption of a Content or Summary grouping.

-3. **Description**: An optional string attribute, **Description** is functional only when it is used in a Content Grouping.
+- **Description**: An optional string attribute, **Description** is functional only when it is used in a Content Grouping.
 Use this element to give the end user some detail about the information within the same tab.

     >[!NOTE]
     >If this attribute is used in a Summary Grouping, the XML is considered to be invalid.
 If this attribute is used in a Header Grouping, the XML is considered to be valid but ignored.
     >

-4. **Enabled**: An optional Boolean attribute, Enabled is set to true when it is missing.
+- **Enabled**: An optional Boolean attribute, Enabled is set to true when it is missing.
 If Enabled is set to false, the end user sees a Disabled tab.
 This attribute is functional only in a Content grouping.

     >[!NOTE]
     >If this attribute is used in a Summary Grouping, the XML is considered to be invalid.
 If this attribute is used in a Header Grouping, the XML is considered to be valid but ignored.
     >

-5. **Visible**: You can hide an RCDC page tab or its heading by setting this attribute to false.
+- **Visible**: You can hide an RCDC page tab or its heading by setting this attribute to false.
 By default, this optional, Boolean-type attribute is set to true.
 This attribute is functional only on a Content Grouping.

     >[!NOTE]
     >When there is only one Content Grouping in a Panel, this feature does not work.
 When there is more than one Content Grouping in a Panel, it behaves as previously described.

-6. **IsHeader**: This attribute is an optional, Boolean attribute that defines whether the Grouping is a Header Grouping.
+- **IsHeader**: This attribute is an optional, Boolean attribute that defines whether the Grouping is a Header Grouping.
 If this attribute is not specified, it is set to false.

-7. **IsSummary**: This is an optional, Boolean attribute that defines whether the Grouping is a Summary grouping.
+- **IsSummary**: This is an optional, Boolean attribute that defines whether the Grouping is a Summary grouping.
 If this attribute is not specified, it is set to false.

 ### Examples for types of Grouping elements
 This section contains examples for the Groupings element.